 Do not ride elephants (this is popular in countries like Thailand) or agree to see any shows featuring performing animals.

 Those that do (often without even knowing it) are contributing to the illegal capture and brutal torture of these animals for the sake of profit.

 Not to mention that riding elephants can actually cause lasting damage to the creature’s spine.

 Now, this is something we’ve all heard of (and one that most of us probably do).

 But what about on the road?

 Well, the principle remains the same.
 Recycle whenever you can.
 Be sure to ask your accommodation about their recycling policies.
-Obviously it’s preferable to stay at accommodation that is already environmentally aware and are taking steps towards sustainability.
+Obviously, it’s preferable to stay at accommodation that is already environmentally aware and is taking steps towards sustainability.